Vishalckc/zerocode_wiki/About-Motivation.md

 The Problem
 ===
-Automated testing of REST APIs or SOAP APIs in a [declarative fashion](https://ieeexplore.ieee.org/document/5070714) is still difficult in Java compared to OSS frameworks provided by other programming languages like [Python](https://github.com/svanoort/pyresttest#sample-test), JavaScript.
+Automated testing of REST APIs or SOAP APIs in a [declarative fashion](https://ieeexplore.ieee.org/document/5070714) is still difficult in Java compared to the OSS frameworks provided by other programming languages like [Python](https://github.com/svanoort/pyresttest#sample-test), JavaScript.
 These languages provide YAML or JSON or Fluent API interfaces or [DSLs](https://en.wikipedia.org/wiki/Domain-specific_language) for easily writing test scenarios.

 Zerocode brings similar simplicity to Java to validate a REST APIs/SOAP APIs in a declarative and configurable way.